Ivan-Shish/Aptos34/developer-docs-site/docs/guides/use-aptos-explorer.md

 />
 </center>

-Click the validator address to go to the *Account* page for that address.
+Click the validator addrss to go to the *Account* page for that address.
 Click the public key or any of the other addresses to see and copy their values.